frefrik/covid19-nor-admissions/README.md

 ## Updates

-Helsedirektoratet updates their dataset once a day, at 12:30 AM (CEST).
+Helsedirektoratet updates their dataset once a day, at 12:30 PM (CEST).
-The datafiles in this repository are automatically updated daily at 12:40 AM (CEST) with the newest set of data.
+The datafiles in this repository are automatically updated daily at 12:40 PM (CEST) with the newest set of data.

 ## Usage
 Get your API-key here: https://utvikler.helsedirektoratet.no/